Benson Boone

-Benson James Boone (born June 25, 2002) is an American singer-songwriter.
+Benson James Boone (born June 25, 2002) is an American singer–songwriter.
 He began his music career by briefly competing on American Idol in early 2021 before withdrawing voluntarily.
-He continued to gain popularity on TikTok and subsequently signed a contract with Dan Reynolds's Night Street Records label and released the singles, "Ghost Town" and "In the Stars" in 2021 and 2022 respectively, which garnered him recognition.
+He gained popularity on TikTok and subsequently signed a contract with Dan Reynolds's Night Street Records label and released the singles "Ghost Town" in 2021 and "In the Stars" in 2022.

 Boone released his debut studio album Fireworks & Rollerblades in 2024, which reached number six on the US Billboard 200.
-The album was preceded with the single "Beautiful Things" which peaked atop multiple charts internationally, including the Billboard Global 200, and reached number two on the US Billboard Hot 100.
+The album was preceded with the single "Beautiful Things" which peaked at number one in multiple charts internationally, including the Billboard Global 200, and reached number two on the US Billboard Hot 100.
 Boone released his second studio album American Heart in 2025, preceded by various singles including "Mystical Magical".

 Early life and education

-Benson James Boone was born on June 25, 2002, in Monroe, Washington, to Kerry and Nate Boone.
+Benson James Boone was born on June 25, 2002, in Monroe, Washington, a suburb of Seattle.
+His parents are Kerry and Nate Boone.
 He grew up with four sisters, Kaylee, Natalee, Emma, and Claire.
 Boone attended Monroe High School and was a member of the school's competitive diving team as well as the tennis team.
 He graduated in 2020.
 Boone briefly attended Brigham Young University–Idaho, a private college in Rexburg, Idaho, owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He studied for one semester before pausing his studies to focus on music.

 Boone discovered his musical talent when a friend asked him to play the piano and sing in their high school's battle of the bands during his junior year.
 He had previously had no experience as a vocalist.

 Career

 Boone drew early musical inspiration from attending a Jon Bellion concert, after which he began taking singing seriously.
 On a friend's recommendation, he began posting singing videos to TikTok and auditioned for season 19 of American Idol in early 2021.
 Boone was invited in advance to the show's Hollywood Week, but he withdrew from the competition just after winning a place in the Top 24 to focus on his career instead.
-Hollywood Week performances were not televised.
+His Hollywood Week performances were not televised.